Diversity, Equity, and Inclusion

 The Firm’s Equity Advancement Committee (EAC) is leading the charge to strengthen DEI at the Firm.
 The EAC focuses on hiring, mentoring, retaining, and promoting women and historically underrepresented racial and ethnic minority, LGBTQ+, and disabled attorneys and agents as well as eliminating systemic barriers to advancement, equity, and inclusion.

-There are positive indicators regarding the Firm’s strategies and practices around tracking, mindsets, transparency and openness.
+There are positive indicators regarding the Firm’s strategies and practices around tracking, mindsets, transparency, and openness.
 Among professionals at Cantor Colburn, 30% are women and 30% are racial/ethnic minorities/LGBTQ+.
-The Firm’s most recent partnership class includes six attorneys, four of whom are women and two of whom are minorities.

 The Firm’s Employee Resource Group, the Women’s Initiative, focuses on mentoring and business development training and knowledge sharing for our women professionals.
 Our attorneys and agents are active in affinity bars and industry associations with DEI goals.

-In partnership with two of our clients, Cantor Colburn hosts a summer intern through the Sidney B. Williams, Jr. Scholarship Program, sponsored by the American Intellectual Property Law's Foundation for Advancement of Diversity in IP Law, which provides financial support, internship experience, and networking opportunities for law students from underrepresented racial and ethnic groups as they pursue careers in IP law.
+In partnership with several clients, Cantor Colburn has hosted a summer intern through the Sidney B. Williams, Jr. Scholarship Program, sponsored by the American Intellectual Property Law's Foundation for Advancement of Diversity in IP Law, which provides financial support, internship experience, and networking opportunities for law students from underrepresented racial and ethnic groups as they pursue careers in IP law.
 Cantor Colburn supports the UConn Commercialization Technology Services Fellows, which has similar goals for graduate students.
 Over a decade ago, the Firm established and continues to invest in the Cantor Colburn LLP Endowed Scholarship in Engineering at the University of Connecticut.
 The scholarship is for undergraduate engineers and gives priority consideration to female and/or African-American students.

-The firm also supports numerous community organizations that focus on DEI in our communities, including the Boys & Girls Club, the Aurora Women and Girls Foundation, and the Invention Convention, to name a few.
+The firm also supports numerous community organizations that focus on DEI in our communities, including the Boys & Girls Club, the Aurora Women and Girls Foundation, the Connecticut Invention Convention, the National Invention Convention, and Capital Classics, to name just a few.